Chart Color Schemes

 Albury Surrounds shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Nineteen schools serve 1,854 students, with typical Australian school conditions (ICSEA: 992) and balanced educational opportunities.
+Nineteen schools serve 1,854 students, with typical Australian school conditions (ICSEA: 992) indicating balanced educational opportunities.
 The educational mix includes 14 primary, 4 secondary, and 1 K-12 school.
-Note: for schools marked 'n/a' in enrolments, refer to the parent campus.
+Note: for schools with 'n/a' enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education